munificent/game-programming-patterns/book/spatial-partition.markdown

 * **If there is another collection for the objects:**

     * *Traversing all objects is faster.* If the objects in question are "live" and have some processing they need to do, you may find yourself frequently needing to visit every object regardless of its location.
 Imagine if, in our earlier example, most of the cells were empty.
-Having to walk the full grid of them just to find the non-empty ones can be a waste of time.
+Having to walk the full grid of cells to find the non-empty ones can be a waste of time.

         A second collection that just stores the objects gives you a way to walk all them directly.
 You have two data structures, one optimized for each use case.